dburkhart07/Face-Detector/README.md

 # Face-Detector
-This is a program that can either use a photo, or video, and keep track of all the faces on the screen at once.
-It uses a pre-trained algorithm to detect a face (haar face detector), and based on this trained model, uses that to recognize any face on the screen.
-It does this by using the face classifier from haar cascade to constantly get the coordinates of the face(s) on the screen, and based on that, a rectangle is created around the face(s).
-The program runs indefinitely until a space bar is pressed.
-Can also work for any video, or photo, as long as it is in the VS environment, and it is assigned to the static variables image or video.
+This app is able to take any video or image, and highlights all the faces in them in a rectangle.
+For this app, I used the opencv Python library, as well as a pre-trained haar cascade face detector model, which is attached in the files list.
+The program allows for any image or video that is saved in the environment to be assigned to static variables, and applies the fce detectors on them, producing a list of the coordinates of each face on the screen.
+We then use those coordinates to create a rectangle around each of those faces.
+For videos, we continue to loop through this entire process while the video successfully reads frames.
+This means that for the conversion of image to video, we just treat the video as a bunch of images that we are detecting the faces of each frame, and continue to loop through that until the video no longer reads any frames (the video ends).
+The detector can run until the video ends, or until the space bar is pressed.
 Credit to @Clever Programmer on Youtube